tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

   default setup uses a small value (35) for the snapping phase, and a large value (65) for the *Relaxed Max Non-Ortho* option applied in the layer addition phase.
+  Note: Typical range is 35 <= *Max Non-Ortho* <= 80.
+  Values higher than 65 may require usage of special numerical schemes which can handle the high non-orthogonality.

-* *Max Internal Skewness* is the smallest distance from the center of an internal face to the line connecting cell centers, normalized by the line length.
+* *Max Internal Skewness* (*maxInternalSkewness* property in *meshQualityDict*) is the smallest distance from the center of an internal face to the line connecting cell centers, normalized by the line length.

+* *Max Boundary Skewness* (*maxBoundarySkewness* property in *meshQualityDict*) calculates boundary face skewness using a hypothetical mirror cell on the outside.

 .. note::

-  *Max Internal Skewness* plays a role for solver stability, especially for cases with boundary layers, as high skewness typically is an issue for thin/flat cells.
+  *Max Internal Skewness* and *Max Boundary Skewness* play a role for solver stability, especially for cases with boundary layers, as high skewness typically is an issue for thin/flat cells.
 If skewness is too large, the solution tends to diverge, e.g. cell velocity magnitude increases to unrealistic proportions.
-If you experience stability issues with the mesh, try to decrease *Max Internal Skewness* from the default value 4.0 to e.g. 1.5 or even 1.0.
+If you experience stability issues with the mesh, try to decrease the skewness values.
   The cost is decreased layer coverage.

 * *Min Triangle Twist* defines a minimum allowed value for twist of cell faces.